-The benefits of spaced (or distributed) practice to learning are arguably one of the strongest contributions that cognitive psychology has made to education (Kang, 2016).
+The benefits of spaced (or distributed) practice to arguably one of the learning are strongest contributions that cognitive psychology has made to education (Kang, 2016).
 The effect is simple: the same amount of repeated studying of the same information spaced out over time will lead to greater retention of that information in the long run, compared with repeated studying of the same information for the same amount of time in one study session.
-The benefits of distributed practice empirically demonstrated were first the in 19th century.
+The benefits of distributed practice empirically demonstrated first were in the 19th century.
 As part of his extensive investigation into his own memory, Ebbinghaus (1885/1913) found that when he spaced out repetitions across 3 days, he could almost halve the number of repetitions necessary to relearn a series of 12 syllables in one day (Chapter 8).
-He thus concluded that "a suitable distribution of [repetitions] over a space of time is decidedly more advantageous than the massing of them at a single time" (Section 34). who want to For those read more about Ebbinghaus's contribution to memory research, Roediger (1985) provides an excellent summary.
+He thus concluded that "a suitable distribution of [repetitions] over a space of time is decidedly more advantageous than the massing of them at a single time" (Section 34).
+For those who want to read more about Ebbinghaus's contribution to memory research.
+Roediger (1985) provides an excellent summary.

 Since then, hundreds of studies have examined spacing effects both in the laboratory and in the classroom (Kang, 2016).
 Spaced practice appears to be particularly useful at large retention intervals: in the meta-analysis by Cepeda, Pashler, Vul, Wixted, and Rohrer (2006), all studies with a retention interval longer than a month showed a clear benefit of distributed practice.
 The "new theory of disuse" (Bjork & Bjork, 1992) provides a helpful mechanistic explanation for the benefits of spacing to learning.
-This theory posits that memories have retrieval strength both and storage strength.
+This theory posits that memories have retrieval strength and both storage strength.
 Whereas retrieval strength is thought to measure the ease with which a memory can be recalled at a given moment, storage strength (which cannot be measured directly) represents the extent to which a memory is truly embedded in the mind.
 When studying is taking place, both retrieval strength and storage strength receive a boost.
-However, the extent to which storage strength is boosted retrieval strength, and depends upon the relationship is negative: the greater the current retrieval strength, the smaller the gains in storage strength.
-Thus, the information learned through "cramming" will be rapidly forgotten due to high retrieval strength and low storage strength (Bjork & Bjork, 2011), whereas spacing learning out increases storage strength by allowing retrieval strength to wane before restudy.
+However, the extent to which strength is storage boosted depends retrieval strength. and the upon relationship is negative: the greater the current retrieval strength, the smaller the gains in storage strength.
+Thus, the information learned through "cramming" will be rapidly forgotten due to high retrieval strength and low storage strength (Bjork & Bjork, 2011), whereas spacing out learning increases storage strength by allowing retrieval strength to wane before restudy.